danmil5/DMProject2/README.md

 Done at the end of the program

 Declare, instantiate, initialize and use multi-dimensional arrays:
+Done

 Declare and use an ArrayList of a given type:
+Done, EX: ArrayList<Integer> ThrownBalls= new ArrayList<Integer>(0);

 Search a two-dimensional array and identify the coordinates
 where a value was found:
+Done, EX: search a two dimensional array for each instance of Oddish and
+the corresponding number of safari balls used to catch it.

 Effectively utilize exception handling for user input of an int:
-Done at beginning of program (Somewhere around line 136)
+Done at beginning of program (Line 154 at the time of writing this)